The Sheriff of Fractured Jaw: Reception

 The Sheriff of Fractured Jaw received mixed reviews at the time of its release.
 It was considerably better received, both critically and financially, in England than in America.
 American critics gave negative reviews to Mansfield's musical performances in the film, claiming her voice was noticeably dubbed.
-In fact, her voice was dubbed by singer-actress Connie Francis.
+In fact, her voice was dubbed by singer Connie Francis.

-Variety said it was "not to be missed" adding "Who ever greenlighted the starring combo of Jayne Mansfield and Kenneth More in “The Sheriff of Fractured Jaw” has done themselves and filmgoers a good turn.
+Variety said it was "not to be missed", adding, "Who ever greenlighted the starring combo of Jayne Mansfield and Kenneth More in 'The Sheriff of Fractured Jaw' has done themselves and filmgoers a good turn.
 These two effervescent personalities merge like bacon and eggs, and the result is a wave of yocks."
+Filmink said that More was "superbly cast as a British gun salesman and effectively teamed (if only via sheer contrast) with Jayne Mansfield."

 Box office

 The film was the tenth most-popular movie at the British box office in 1958.
-According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+According to Kinematograph Weekly, the film performed "better than average" at the British box office in 1959.
 "It'll be a gold mine for us," said More, who had a percentage of the profits.

 It made $1,924,875 in American theaters and $2,485,125 elsewhere.

-More and Angel were meant to follow it with Have Monocle Will Travel based on the adventures of an ex-British colonel but the film was not made.
+More and Angel were meant to follow the film with Have Monocle Will Travel based on the adventures of an ex-British colonel but that film was not made.